tebl/C64-Kernal-Switcher/README.md

 ![Topside](https://github.com/tebl/C64-Kernal-Switcher/raw/master/gallery/Build%20%233.jpg)
 ![Underside](https://github.com/tebl/C64-Kernal-Switcher/raw/master/gallery/Build%20%234.jpg)

+### Alternative build
+The PCB doubles up as a 27c256 to 2364 adapter board, which means that you can also use it to replace the other ROM ICs used in the longboard versions of the motherboard.
+While there aren't many alternatives available for the basic and character ROM, but replacing them may lead to lower power use as well as decreased heat within the computer case - personally I use one as a handy way of having a 4-in-1 replacement when troubleshooting failed systems.
+The build process is the same as the one above, but there is no need to add resistors, 12-pin socket since the 12f629 won't be used and then add pin headers at the top in order select active ROM image.
+You can generate a suitable bin-file to flash 27c256 using the following command (substitute kernal4 with one of your own choice):

+`copy /b basic.901226-01.bin+kernal.901227-03.bin+characters.901225-01.bin+kernal4.bin 27C256_longboard_4in1.bin`

 ## Installation
 First of all, check that you have a C64 with a "longboard", these are physically larger - the later common C64C boards had combined basic and kernal ROMs on a single chip, requiring a different solution altogether!
 First locate the kernal ROM, it should be marked 901227-03 and preferably already socketed.